sploadie/aurelien-ldp.github.io/about.md

 * Reverse Engineering
 * Hacking
-* Recode a part of the C library
+* Recoded a section of the C library

 ### Mobile
 Objective-C Language and Apple Libraries (Cocoa Touch):